Kapsyloffer/D7032E-Apples2Apples/README.md

 # D7032E-Apples2Apples
-Det blev omtenta rust editon
+D7032E RUST Editon

-## How do install:
+## How do install Rust and run the program:

 todo!()